src-its/ca-web/content/styleguide_references.md

-Added this file and two urls for all of us to look into GitHub writing and referencing formats
+Added this file and two urls for all of us to look into GitHub writing and referencing formats.

 ##Autolinked references and URLs